AnthonySkoury/SDR-Aircraft-Traffic-Application/README.md

 ## Acknowledgments

 * Professor Peter Burke for advising us
-* Authors for all the Open-Source Libraries used in this program
+* Authors for all the Open-Source Libraries used in this program and the author of Dump1090
 * Anyone who develops this project further